johnbumgarner/newspaper3_usage_overview/README.md

 One of the primary root causes of these errors is the lack of a browser's user agent string in the request.

-Another potential issue when making requests with <i>Newspaper3k</i> is a <i>ReadTimeout<i> error.
+Another potential issue when making requests with <i>Newspaper3k</i> is a <i>ReadTimeout</i> error.
 These error are usually linked to not providing a connection timeout period in your request.
 The <i>Python requests</i> documentation makes a point that setting a connection timeout is considered best practice.
 </p>

 #### Configuration example